Nathan Huntley Edgerton

-Life and career
+Early life

 Nathan Huntley Edgerton was born on a farm, the eleventh out of thirteen children of Joseph Jesse Edgerton (1797–1865) and Charity Doudna (1799–1855).
-Joseph and Charity were both Quakers who had moved north from Wayne County, NC and into the Ohio farmlands in the Ohio valley when they were teenagers.
-The farm they built was in Barnesville, OH at the western edge of Belmont County which is opposite Wheeling, WV on the Ohio River, approximately 70 miles southwest of Pittsburgh.
+Joseph and Charity were both Quakers who had moved north from Wayne County, North Carolina, and into the Ohio farmlands in the Ohio valley when they were teenagers.
+The farm they built was in Barnesville, Ohio, at the western edge of Belmont County which is opposite Wheeling, West Virginia, on the Ohio River, approximately 70 miles southwest of Pittsburgh.
 Edgerton's family were members of the Ohio Yearly Meeting of the Religious Society of Friends (Quakers).
-In Barnesville, he was a contemporary of Elisha Gray (1835–1901), the electrical engineer and co-founder of Western Electric and Isaac Charles Parker (1838–1896) the politician and jurist.
+In Barnesville, he was a contemporary of Elisha Gray (1835–1901), the electrical engineer and co-founder of Western Electric, and Isaac C. Parker (1838–1896), the politician and jurist.
 Also, Barnesville was notable during his childhood as the hometown of the governor, Wilson Shannon (1802–1877).

 Of Charity Doudna Edgerton's thirteen children, Nathan Edgerton (she was 39 when he was born) was one of eight that survived to adulthood.
 At 17, on December 2, 1855, Edgerton lost his mother.
 By 1858, his father had remarried to Anna Mikkel Stratton (1817–1897) by whom Nathan gained a half-brother and two half-sisters, all of whom survived to adulthood.
-Upon completion of his education, he became a schoolteacher and was listed in the 1860 census as a teacher on the faculty of the Westtown School in West Chester, PA.
-It was while he was teaching here that he met Esther Lundy Mendenhall (1844–1914), a young, local Quaker woman.